15 Tips for Planning a Successful Raised Garden

 The height of a raised garden bed is important for two reasons.
 First, it raises the level of the soil to a height where it’s easier to tend the plants.
 Second, a raised bed, which is essentially an extra-large planter, is filled with lightweight “fluffy” soil that’s superior to typical garden soil, so plants grow faster and are healthier.

 While there are no hard and fast rules for how high a raised garden bed should be, most are between 12 and 20 inches off the ground.
 Gardeners with mobility issues, such as those in wheelchairs, can opt for even higher sides to make it easier to reach the plants.
-To comfortably tend to all areas of the raised bed, it should be no more than three feet wide.
-That way, you’ll only have to reach 1.5 feet—about an average arm’s length—from either side to reach the plants in the center.
+To comfortably tend to all areas of the raised bed, it should be no more than 3 feet wide.
+That way, you’ll only have to reach 1.5 feet, about an average arm’s length, from either side to reach the plants in the center.

-The length of the bed is up to you, but many gardeners find four- to five-foot lengths manageable.
+The length of the bed is up to you, but many gardeners find 4- to 5-foot lengths manageable.
 If you grow a lot of produce, you can install multiple raised beds, but space them at least 24 inches apart to allow for adequate walking room between.

 3. Choose the right material.